Podar Group of Schools

 Podar Education Network is a network of schools in India, managed by the Anandilal Podar Trust of Mumbai.
 The trust was established in 1927 by a Mumbai-based businessman Sheth Anandilal Podar.
-As of July 2025, the group had 116 schools across India.
-It was awarded the status of International Baccalaureate World School in 2005, and in 2011 was CIS (Council of International Schools) certified.
+As of July 2025, the group had 150 schools across India.
+It was awarded the status of International Baccalaureate School in 2005, and in 2011 was CIS (Council of International Schools) certified.

 Locations

 The schools are located in following cities of India.